-37 Bowa Bank was auctioned off on 1 February 2008 to DBS Singapore.
+&lt;sup>37 Bowa Bank was auctioned off on 1 February 2008 to DBS Singapore.

-38 Citi (Taiwan) Commercial Bank merged the Bank of Overseas Chinese on 1 December 2007, and then received a national long-term rating of AAA(twn) in May 2008.
-39 The term "loan" herein refers to amounts lent by local business units of domestic banks to their customers.
-It excludes interbank lending. customer loans went to the corporate and household sectors, each of which took over 40% of total loans.
+&lt;sup>38 Citi (Taiwan) Commercial Bank merged the Bank of Overseas Chinese on 1 December 2007, and then received a national long-term rating of AAA(twn) in May 2008.

+&lt;sup>39 The term "loan" herein refers to amounts lent by local business units of domestic banks to their customers.
+It excludes interbank lending.

+customer loans went to the corporate and household sectors, each of which took over 40% of total loans.
 The annual rate of growth in total outstanding loans turned negative during 2001 and 2002 as domestic banks took a more cautious attitude toward lending activity due to concern over deteriorating asset quality.
 From then on, with a gradual improvement in asset quality and more sufficient funds in the banking system, the annual rate of growth in total outstanding loans shot upward, peaking at 9.36% before a slowdown in loan growth amid the credit card and cash card debts crisis in 2006.
 The annual rate of growth in loans at the end of 2007 further fell to 2.89% (Chart 4.17).

-Concentration of credit exposure to the real estate market remained high The real estate-related loans (including loans for construction, house purchases, and house refurbishments) of the local business units of domestic banks began to surge in 2004, generally growing at annual rates of 10% to 15%.
+Concentration of credit exposure to the real estate market remained high

+The real estate-related loans (including loans for construction, house purchases, and house refurbishments) of the local business units of domestic banks began to surge in 2004, generally growing at annual rates of 10% to 15%.
 Construction loans grew most quickly, topping 20% in most years from 2005 onward.
 By the end of 2007, outstanding real estate-related loans had reached NT\$6.39 trillion (Chart 4.18) and accounted for 35.68% of total loans, reflecting a high concentration of credit exposure in the real estate market.
-In addition, of the NT\$18.8 trillion in total credit40 in December 2007, 47.51% was secured by real estate, up by 4.49 percentage points over the previous year, showing strong growth in real estate-secured credits (Chart 4.19).
+In addition, of the NT\$18.8 trillion in total credit in December 2007, 47.51% was secured by real estate-secured credits (Chart 4.19).
 Among individual banks, there were 11 banks whose ratios of real estate secured credits to total credits were over 60%.
-With this lopsided Chart 4.18 Real estate related lending of domestic banks
+With this lopsided exposure to the real estate market, a downturn in the market would have an adverse impact upon the asset quality and profitability of domestic banks.